LiveAQuietLife/obsidian-hold-course/README.md

 **Navigating:** Click any item to open the main Hold Course tab and navigate directly to that item's detail screen.

-**Auto-refresh:** The sidebar updates automatically whenever you make a change in Hold Course.
+**Auto-refresh:** The sidebar updates automatically whenever you make a change in Hold Course, and again on its own if the date rolls over while Obsidian is left open — so Today and Tomorrow stay accurate even overnight.
 You don't need to refresh it manually.

 ---